DjoserGenomics/djosergenomics.github.io/_posts/2025-05-21-Human-SCG-RNAseq-Reanalysis.md

 ## Citation

 If you reference this work, please cite:
 **Nourelden Rihan.
-Transcriptomic Signatures of Neuroinflammation and Adaptive Immunity in the Human SCG During Cardiac Disease: A Bulk RNA-seq Reanalysis. bioRxiv 2025.**
+Transcriptomic Signatures of Neuroinflammation and Adaptive Immunity in the Human SCG During Cardiac Disease: A Bulk RNAseq Reanalysis. bioRxiv 2025.**
 [DOI: 10.1101/2025.05.18.654713](https://doi.org/10.1101/2025.05.18.654713)